Google Home review

 360i also suggested that while the Google Home appears to offer better general search capabilities (no surprise given the Knowledge Graph it has been creating over the past five years), the Echo is particularly hot on retail search.

-Costing £129 (direct from Google or via Argos, Currys, John Lewis or Maplin), I’d recommend it over any budget Bluetooth speaker.
-But that’s not strictly what it is.
-Actually, that’s not what it is at all.
+Costing £129 (direct from Google or via Argos, Currys, John Lewis or Maplin), but currently discounted to just £99*, I’d recommend it over any budget Bluetooth speaker.
+If the price is too steep, a smaller, cheaper version of the Google Home should be announced soon.

 So what is Google Home?